xleonzhao/ccnp-encor/13-multicast.md

 ## IGMPv3

+* allows receivers to specify the source(s) of multicast traffic
-* receiver can specify which source it want to receive multicast stream
+  * v2 only can specify the multicast group, no source
+  * used by SSM
 * new field in meembership query message
 * new type: v3 membership report
 * two modes: